Caring for aged parents at home

 Looking for more tips on ageing?
 Check out our wide range of health tips from leading health professionals.

-Christmas can be an exciting yet often stressful time for all involved.
-There’s lots to think about and plenty of planning required, but most families tend to share the load; one person might cook a potato bake while someone else brings dessert.
-As time goes on...
+Transitioning traditions this Christmas Christmas can be an exciting yet often stressful time for all involved.
+There’s lots to think about and plenty of planning required, but most families tend to share the load; one person might cook a potato bake while someone...

 Controlling bladder and bowel functions with dementia People living with dementia can experience a variety of issues with bodily functions, such as recognising the need to pass urine or empty their bowels, confusion when trying to find a toilet (especially when away...